DTSC's Mission Statement and Strategic Plan

 DTSC is at the forefront of developing technologies and techniques to protect people and the environment from toxics:

-- DTSC's efforts to identify and address indoor air contamination caused by contaminated soil or groundwater is recognized throughout the world as a landmark effort to protect the public.
+- Cleaning up Contamination – DTSC is a leader in identifying and addressing indoor air contamination caused by contaminated soil or groundwater is recognized throughout the world as a landmark effort to protect the public.

-- Finding Toxics in Products – DTSC's Environmental Chemistry Lab provides scientific leadership on emerging chemicals issues and develops methods and tests for chemicals in a wide variety of products such as flame-retardants in furniture, lead and arsenic in glass bottles and beads, and toxic metals in treated wood.
+- Finding Toxics in Products – DTSC’s Environmental Chemistry Lab is nationally recognized and serves as the state’s reference lab for the analysis of toxic chemicals in soils, water, wastes, materials, and products that may harm public health.
+It also provides scientific leadership on emerging chemicals issues and develops methods and tests for chemicals in a wide variety of products, such as flame-retardants in furniture, lead and arsenic in glass bottles and beads, and toxic metals in treated wood.

-- Impacted Communities - DTSC uses CalEnviroScreen, a first-in-the-nation environmental health screening tool developed by CalEPA, to identify communities in California that are most burdened by pollution from multiple sources.
+- Identifying and Helping Impacted Communities - DTSC uses CalEnviroScreen, a first-in-the-nation environmental health screening tool developed by CalEPA, to identify communities in California that are disproportionately burdened by multiple sources of pollution.
 This information allows DTSC to prioritize its enforcement, complaints, and groundwater investigations.

 DTSC is committed to community participation, transparency and ensuring that impacted communities are protected: